EURDEP

 Freely accessible public maps allow viewing the monitoring data in a user-friendly way.

-The "Advanced Map" shows measurements of environmental radioactivity in the form of hourly gamma dose rate averages going back up to 35 days.
+The Public Map shows measurements of environmental radioactivity in the form of hourly gamma dose rate averages going back up to 35 days.
 The measurements originate from approximately 5000 stations.

 The map displays essential information to explain various environmental radioactivity phenomena, and offers more options for data filtering and analysis.
 Due to the large amount of displayed data, this map is not very suitable for phone browsers, even if it allows display and usage of the most important elements.